 Music triggers feelings, which in your current state can be a curse.
 It can also be a holy tool straight from the breakup gods to help you through this.
 Depending on how you like to work through your feelings, you can use one of a several musical strategies.

-After one breakup where a guy dumped me because he said he had “just met the most beautiful girl in the world,” I went through all 525 songs in the the Mountain Goats back catalog until I could exactingly represent any of my changing shitty moods by curating a 15-song playlist.
+After one breakup where a guy dumped me because he said he had “just met the most beautiful girl in the world,” I went through all 525 songs in the the Mountain Goats back catalog until I could precisely represent any of my changing shitty moods via a carefully curated 15-song playlist.

 Your music project doesn’t even have to be related to your new ex at all.
 I was so lonely one time that I listened to Prince’s “Erotic City” 100 times in a row to see if it counted as getting laid.
 It didn’t, but listen, you guys, it’s the journey, not the destination.